Wild Alaskan Sockeye Salmon

 As well as ample protein, sockeye offers abundant omega-3s and unrivaled levels of vitamin D and astaxanthin (as-tuh-zan-thin).

 - Omega-3s – 1,500-2,000mg (mostly EPA and DHA), or 6 to 8 times the minimum daily EPA+DHA intake (250mg) recommended by most world health authorities.
-(Please see the Nutrition tab on this page for the current omega-3 content of our sockeye salmon, which varies by harvest year and region.)
+(Omega-3 content varies by harvest year, region, and individual fish; view the Nutrition information for this product to see its current average omega-3 content.)

 - Astaxanthin – 6-7mg*.
 This red-orange pigment is a carotenoid-class nutrient with unique health benefits.
 Most farm salmon are fed synthetic versions, which do not appear to produce the same biological benefits**.